-Andrew's study of horticulture helped him find his perfect career - working in public gardens
+Andrew Mell's study of horticulture helped him find his perfect career - working in public gardens

-Andrew says about best thing about the horticulture field is that there is this huge versatility, where if you have an interest in plants, there will be a place where you fit in.
+The best thing about the horticulture field is that there is this huge versatility, where if you have an interest in plants, there will be a place where you fit in.

 Andrew Mell, a senior in the Horticulture B.S. program, always had this natural inclination towards plants and is turning it into a career after his studies at MSU are complete.

 Why did you choose Horticulture as your major/degree?

 Before I was in horticulture, I had a class that was held inside the Plant and Soil Sciences building.
 It was near the end of the fall semester, and the beginnings of winter claimed nearly every leaf, flower, and blade of grass that used to thrive outside, leaving a depressing, barren landscape in its wake.
 I remember one time that I got out of class, and didn’t have anything else planned for the rest of the day, I decided to investigate this building I spent so much time in.
 I didn’t know if I was allowed to snoop around in the greenhouses connected to the building, but that certainly didn’t stop me, and good thing it didn’t!

 Down one of the greenhouse ranges, sat this beautiful angel-wing begonia, with plentiful pink blooms and bright green foliage, it was impossible to miss.
 Seeing that container, with all that color and life, absolutely blew my mind.
 I was just getting used to looking outside and seeing snow, and bare branches, and inside sat this thriving specimen, that didn’t know nor care about the true environment beyond those glass walls.
 I remember how I felt seeing that begonia from that point forward, and I knew I needed to have more.
 And the rest is history!

 What has been the best experience in your major so far?